-The Center for Advanced Polymers, Fibers & Coatings has a single goal: to develop materials and plastic replacements that completely break down and return to nature when discarded, either in soil, water, or marine environments.
-The Center for Advanced Polymers, Fibers and Coatings is led by Jason Locklin, director of the New Materials Institute, a professor of chemistry and engineering, and a Distinguished Faculty Scholar in the UGA College of Engineering.
+Our Advanced Polymers, Fibers & Coatings team has a single goal: to develop materials and plastic replacements that completely break down and return to nature when discarded, either in soil, water, or marine environments.
+Advanced Polymers, Fibers and Coatings is led by Jason Locklin, director of the New Materials Institute, a professor of chemistry and engineering, and a Distinguished Faculty Scholar in the UGA College of Engineering.

 Polymers, fibers and coatings—the foundational materials used to manufacture products and product packaging—are in the midst of a transformative revolution, as businesses worldwide respond to the global demand for greater sustainability in manufactured products and product packaging.

-The Center for Advanced Polymers, Fibers and Coatings partners with companies to help them design and optimize healthier materials for use in packaging and products, such as building materials, clothing, diapers, car parts, toys and other common items.
+Advanced Polymers, Fibers & Coatings partners with companies to help them design and optimize healthier materials for use in packaging and products, such as building materials, clothing, diapers, car parts, toys and other common items.
 We utilize the principles of Green Engineering to develop durable polymers, fibers and coatings based on microbially degradable, bio-benign, and recycled or recovered materials that combine high efficiency, mechanical robustness, permeability and flexibility.
 Our materials are engineered so that they do not release metals, toxins or other persistent chemicals into our environment.

 UGA’s research focus includes: